 Myth: If you get Ebola, you can get it again and/or could be a carrier for life and continue to infect others.

-Reality: Patients who successfully recover from Ebola don’t suffer a relapse and are not able to infect others once they recover, unless they are exposed to an entirely new strain of the virus.
-However, Ebola virus has been found in semen for up to 3 months.
-People who recover from Ebola are advised to abstain from sex or use condoms for 3 months.
+Reality: Patients who successfully recover from Ebola don’t suffer a relapse and are not able to infect others once they recover unless they are exposed to an entirely new strain of the virus.
+However, the Ebola virus has been found in semen for up to 3 months.
+People who recover from Ebola are advised to abstain from sex or use condoms for three months.